panyeroa1/ttr/APP_OVERVIEW.md

 - [x] **Real-time TTS**: Translated text is automatically converted to audio using Gemini TTS.
 - [x] **Dual Modes**: Dedicated "Speak" and "Listen" configurations to prevent audio feedback loops.
 - [x] **Live Captions**: Real-time display of both source and target language text.
+- [x] **Sentence Segmentation**: Intelligent content chunking to ensure translations are performed on complete thoughts rather than word fragments.

 ## Not Yet Implemented
 - [ ] Multi-speaker identification (currently optimized for a single active speaker per room).